shahrozjan/shahrozjan.github.io/markdowns/home.md

 personal side, my hobbies include hiking, going to rock concerts, and playing video games.
 I was also (almost) a semi-professional gamer and won a CSGO College National championship.
-By the way, I built this site using ReactJS in monospace theme.
+This website has been build in React with a monospace theme, you can read in depth about it [here](https://owickstrom.github.io/the-monospace-web/)